emersunn/compareApps/README.md

 # MacOS App Comparison Script

 This Python script compares the installed applications on two MacOS computers.
 It generates a list of installed applications for the old and new computers and compares them to identify added and removed apps.
+It also identifies which apps were installed through the App Store.

 ## Usage